This article is part of a larger series on How to Do Payroll.

 - Workers who live out of state

 Oregon employees who work out-of-state may get a tax credit for taxes paid outside of Oregon.
-If an employee lives in Oregon but works in another state, they can receive a tax credit in Oregon for the taxes paid on their income in another state, only if the other state does not provide a credit of its own.
+If an employee lives in Oregon but works in another state, then they can receive a tax credit in Oregon for the taxes paid on their income in the other state—but only if that state does not provide a credit of its own.

-For employees who live in Multnomah County or reside elsewhere and work in the county, they are subject to a 1.5% tax if they earn over $125,000 as an individual or $200,000 as a couple.
+For employees who live in Multnomah County or reside elsewhere and work in the county, they are subject to a 1.5% tax if they earn over $125,000 as an individual or $200,000 as a couple, plus an additional 1.5% on taxable income over $250,000 for individuals or $400,000 for joint filers.
 On Jan.
-1, 2026, this rate will increase to 2.3% on employees earning over $250,000 as an individual or $400,000 as a couple.
+1, 2026, this rate will increase to 2.3%.
 This tax funds preschool services in Multnomah County.

 Oregon also levies a transit tax statewide.
-The tax is 0.001% or $1 for every $1,000 in wages and applies to both Oregon residents and nonresidents who work in the state.
+The tax is 0.10% in wages and applies to both Oregon residents and nonresidents who work in the state.

 Oregon Minimum Wage

 Oregon’s minimum wage is complicated.
-Not only does the minimum wage go up each year July 1 based on the Consumer Price Index inflation rate, but different areas of the state have different minimum wage rates.
+Not only does the minimum wage go up each year on July 1 based on the Consumer Price Index inflation rate, but different areas of the state have different minimum wage rates too.